methanoliver/awesome-renpy/README.md

 + [RPY-VNBE](https://github.com/rjscdev/RPY-VNBE) - A set of multiple libraries, including an achievement system and a number of text effects.
 + [
 Navigation Quest Time Routine System](https://github.com/DRincs-Productions/NQTR-toolkit) - A complete system introducing the concepts of location, time and event, producing the framework of a not-quite-point-and-click adventure game.
++ [Ren'Py Universal Player](https://github.com/GanstaKingofSA/RenPy-Universal-Player) - An enhanced music room for Ren'Py projects that allows users to play tracks outside the game's story along with sideloaded songs.
++ [Cardgame Framework](https://github.com/renpy/cardgame) - What it says on the tin.
+Ancient code, but still works well in current RenPy.

 ## Cookbook